0xluciela/unit_conversion/README.md

 ## Assumptions

-This tool was developed on Arch Linux.
+This tool was developed on Arch Linux and tested on Chromium 111.0.5563.64.